vdice/spin-docs/content/v1/contributing-docs.md

 Once you are satisfied with your contribution, you can programmatically check your content.

 If you have not done so already, please go ahead and perform the `npm install` command; to enable Node dependencies such as `markdownlint-cli2`.
-Simply run the following command, from the root of the developer repository:
+Simply run the following command, from the root of the spin-docs repository:

 <!-- @selectiveCpy -->